nickderobertis/flexlate/README.md

 ## Overview

-Flexlate is a composable, maintainable system for managing templates.
+Flexlate is a composable, maintainable system for managing project and file generator templates.

 ### Features